Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification Analysis

-In this section, we investigate the identified set for the target parameter.
-We use Assumption \ref{assumption_DGP} and derive a set of conditional moment equalities that are satisfied by $m_{\mathbb{P}}$.
-By the conditional mean independence between $Y_d$ and $D$ given $(V,Z)$ in Assumption \ref{assumption_DGP}, we have
+We begin by deriving a set of conditional moment equalities that are satisfied by $m_{\mathbb{P}}$.
+Under Assumption \ref{assumption_DGP}, by the law of iterated expectation and the conditional mean independence between $Y_d$ and $D$ given $(V,Z)$, we have